 The lighting design for both facilities demonstrates an elegant yet sophisticated manipulation of daylight as a means of achieving energy efficiency and environmental responsibility - without sacrifice to the level of sensitivity required when illuminating antiquities and modern artwork.

 The new Modern Wing at the Art Institute of Chicago was celebrated for creating a feature of its lighting, both natural and artificial.
-In addition to designing the Modern Wing’s lighting scheme, Arup provided structural, electrical, mechanical, public health engineering.
-Established in 1983, the IALD Lighting Design Awards program honours lighting projects that display high aesthetic achievement and consideration for sustainable design principles, backed by technical expertise.
+In addition to designing the Modern Wing’s lighting scheme, Arup provided Structural engineering, Electrical engineering, Mechanical engineering, public health engineering.
+Established in 1983, the IALD Lighting Design Awards program honours lighting projects that display high aesthetic achievement and consideration for Sustainable buildings design principles, backed by technical expertise.